insight-decentralized-consensus-lab/post-quantum-monero/README.md

 Thankfully, cryptographers have developed several post-quantum security and privacy schemes that may be adaptable to Monero.
 Promising techniques include [zero-knowledge lattice cryptography](https://eprint.iacr.org/2019/747.pdf)  based on the [shortest vector problem](https://en.wikipedia.org/wiki/Lattice_problem#Shortest_vector_problem_(SVP)).
 Methods such as [hash-based ring signatures](https://eprint.iacr.org/2019/567.pdf), [GLYPH](https://eprint.iacr.org/2017/766.pdf) (Schnorr-like lattice-based signature scheme), and the cohort of [NIST post-quantum](https://csrc.nist.gov/news/2019/pqc-standardization-process-2nd-round-candidates) candidates were all designed to enable security in a post-quantum world.
 The [quantum resistant ledger](https://theqrl.org/) is of particular interest due to its extensibility, immutability, and RandomX integration - however no privacy features are currently implemented.
 Other designs for [anonymous post-quantum cryptocash](https://eprint.iacr.org/2017/716.pdf) have been considered, and the [Halo](https://eprint.iacr.org/2019/1021.pdf) recursive zero-knowledge proving system offers plausible post-quantum security.
 Each approach has its own benefits, drawbacks, and space/time complexity - our research recommendations will take into account these practical considerations in addition to theoretical compatibility.

-**This research will (1) study and simulate the threats listed above to assess vulnerability to quantum computers, (2) evaluate post-quantum cryptography scheme candidates to create a roadmap for hardening Monero against quantum adversaries, and (3) provide open-source proof-of-concept code and demos where applicable.**
+**This research will (1) study and simulate the threats listed above to assess Monero's vulnerability to quantum computers, (2) evaluate post-quantum cryptography scheme candidates to create a roadmap for hardening Monero against quantum adversaries, and (3) openly communicate the results for a variety of audiences.**

 The advent of powerful quantum computers will wreak havoc on almost every aspect of our digital infrastructure.
 Access to sound money (which requires privacy) is a fundamental human right and should be considered a high priority for hardening against quantum adversaries.
 To our knowledge, there are currently no plausibly post-quantum anonymous currencies in use today, meaning that only short-to-intermediate term financial privacy is available with current technology.
 The first coin to implement long-term post-quantum privacy features will be in a strong position for adoption, even long before quantum computers arrive.